Cosplay Advice I’d Give My Younger Self

 • Zatanna – Zatanna & The Ripper

-The first character on this list is Moonshine Cybin from Not Another DnD Podcast.
-I love NADDPOD and I don’t see many NADDPOD cosplays out there.
+The first character on this list is Moonshine Cybin from NADDPOD.
+I love NADDPOD, and I don’t see many NADDPOD cosplays out there.
 For Moonshine, her look should be easy.
 I’d wear overalls, green tights, and a white short-sleeved crop top.
-There’s a lot of fan art out there, so I want to choose a photo and then create my cosplay from there.
+There’s a lot of Moonshine fan art, so I want to choose a photo and then create my cosplay from there.

 No Mercy Percy – Percy Cosplay